ib-bsb-br/ib-bsb-br.github.io/_posts/2024-10-26-building-a-file-storage-service-with-cloudflare-workers-and-r2.md

 ---
-tags: scripts>cloud, tools
+tags: scripts>cloud, tools>cloud
 info: aberto.
 date: 2024-10-26
 type: post
 layout: post
 published: true
 slug: building-a-file-storage-service-with-cloudflare-workers-and-r2
-title: Building a File Storage Service with Cloudflare Workers and R2
+title: 'Building a File Storage Service with Cloudflare Workers and R2'
-comment: 'httpMetadata: { cacheControl: ''public, max-age=31536000'' },'
 ---
 How to create a file storage service that handles multiple file types using Cloudflare Workers for the RESTful API and Cloudflare R2 for storage.
 This implementation allows secure uploading, retrieving, and deleting of files.

 ### Introduction